2004 United States presidential election in New Mexico: Polling

 Polls showed Kerry in the lead for most of the general election.
 However, Bush caught up in the last month.
 The last 3 polling average showed Bush leading with 48% to 46%, which meant that the undecided voters would decide the election.

 Fundraising

 Bush raised $869,407.
 Kerry raised $1,289,134.

 Advertising and visits

 Because of the closeness of the prior election, New Mexico was largely considered as a swing state.
 Over the general election, Bush visited the state 5 times and Kerry visited 8 times.
 Nearly $2 million were spent by both campaigns combined in television advertisements each week.

 Analysis

-Although Bill Richardson, the Democratic governor, was very popular, the state, which voted for Al Gore by 300 votes in 2000, chose George W. Bush in 2004, by 6,000 votes.
+Although Bill Richardson, the Democratic governor, was very popular, the state, which voted for Al Gore by 366 votes in 2000, chose George W. Bush in 2004, by about 6,000 votes.
 The only county Bush won in 2004 that he didn't win in 2000 was Colfax County.
-Half of the population in New Mexico is Hispanic, thus Bush was able to appeal to over 40% of the Hispanic vote.
+Half of the population in New Mexico is Hispanic, and Bush was able to appeal to over 40% of the Hispanic vote.